FuzzyBunnys/FusorResearchReading/index.md

 - [The Hardware Hacker](https://amzn.to/2TaH8nl) - Bunnie Huang - So you want to make an electronic doodad yourself but don't have a good idea of the process?
 Read this book, it covers everything, prototyping, BOM's, talking to factories, test jigs.
 It's all here.
 - [The Soul of a New Machine](https://amzn.to/3dhwrX0) - Tracy Kidder -
 - [The New New Thing](https://amzn.to/3xU9m4K)- Michael Lewis -
+- [The Cuckoo's Egg](https://amzn.to/3y34Xwm)- Cliff Stoll - Just a first rate story, and a wonderful tale about persistence and pursuing weird things.
+Loved it.

 **Interviews**
 - [Jim Keller: Moore's Law - Lex Friedman's Podcast](https://www.youtube.com/watch?v=Nb2tebYAaOA) - Microprocessors and silicon ciruits are one of the few places where the pace of technological change has been quite steady.
 I'm not confident that that's a model that is generalizable to lots of other arenas, but it brings with it a whole host of challenges.
 Jim Keller has been at the centre of this change in microprocessor's since the 1980's so he's been able to see the field change for a long time, and has driven quite a bit of that change himself.
 This interview with Lex Friedman is just filled with tons of interesting information.